Draft Legislation to Create a National Bank for Infrastructure

 (i) Subscribers to the capital of the Bank who are not U.S. citizens or U.S.-based institutions shall be non-voting shareholders.

-(a) The Bank of the United States shall discount loans to participants in approved projects, made by commercial banks operating under Glass-Steagall standards of regulation.
+(a) The National Infrastructure Bank shall discount loans to participants in approved projects, made by commercial banks operating under Glass-Steagall standards of regulation.
 The rate of discounting of loans shall be determined by the Bank’s Board of Directors, but shall not be less than 50%.

 (a) The majority of loans and discounts made by the Bank should coincide in maturities with the time periods of anticipated profitability and projected useful life of the projects and new facilities financed with such loans and discounts.

-(b) The Bank may make loans to companies involved in manufacturing related to the purposes of SECTION II for additional needs of capital expansion, where those companies can show that the additional capital cannot be obtained from local or regional private commercial banks.
+(b) The Bank may make loans to companies involved in manufacturing related to the purposes of Section 2 for additional needs of capital expansion, where those companies can show that the additional capital cannot be obtained from local or regional private commercial banks.